-James Harden rallies Rockets in OT to beat Warriors 135-134
+Harden rallies Rockets in OT to edge Warriors 135-134

 OAKLAND, Calif.
+(AP) — A defender on either side of him, James Harden let it fly one last time for an improbable game-winner in the waning seconds of overtime before falling backward and hitting the floor.

-(AP) — James Harden hit a contested 3-pointer with 2.7 seconds left in overtime and finished with his second triple-double of the week and fifth straight 40-point game, rallying the Houston Rockets past the Golden State Warriors 135-134 in a thriller between Western Conference powers Thursday night for their sixth straight victory.
+It took his second triple-double of the week, fifth straight 40-point performance and sheer will to rally the Houston Rockets past the Golden State Warriors 135-134 in a thriller between Western Conference powers Thursday night for their sixth straight victory.

+Harden hit a contested 3-pointer with 2.7 seconds left in OT and finished with 44 points, 15 assists and 10 rebounds.
+The reigning MVP’s team had trailed by 20.

+“I take my shots, I drive to the basket,” Harden said.
+“I shoot my step-backs with confidence and live with the results.”

 Kevin Durant’s long 3-pointer missed as the buzzer sounded in what will go down as one of the best games this regular season — a rematch of the seven-game Western Conference finals won by two-time defending champion Golden State.

-Stephen Curry put the Warriors ahead with 23.1 seconds remaining in OT on the way to 35 points — a basket that shouldn’t have counted because Durant was clearly out of bounds when he flung the ball back in.
+Stephen Curry put the Warriors ahead with 23.1 seconds remaining in OT on the way to 35 points, a basket that shouldn’t have counted because Durant was clearly out of bounds when he flung the ball back in.

+Durant said he knew it, too, and “I could believe it because the refs were missing a lot tonight.”

-Harden, however, had one more improbable, acrobatic moment still in him.
-He released the ball with at least four hands in his face for the game-winner.
+Harden, however, had one more incredible, acrobatic moment still in him.
+He released the ball swarmed by two defenders — Klay Thompson to his left and Draymond Green in front of him.

 Harden also hit 3-pointers at the 3:52 and 2:02 marks of OT in a game featuring dazzling displays on both ends by some of the game’s biggest stars.

+“I don’t know where it ranks but I’m just happy to come away with the win,” Harden said.
+“I just had to go out and do my part on the highest level.”

-Klay Thompson made a go-ahead layup with 40.6 seconds left in the extra period, then Harden tied it at 132 on a pair of free throws with 33.5 seconds left.
+Thompson made a go-ahead layup with 40.6 seconds left in the extra period, then Harden tied it at 132 on a pair of free throws with 33.5 seconds left.

+“He just did what he does,” Warriors coach Steve Kerr said.
+“He’s the master of the isolation, the step-back 3 and drawing fouls.”

 Durant added 26 points and seven rebounds.

-Harden also had a triple-double Monday against Memphis of 43 points, 10 rebounds and 13 assists but he was disappointed with nine turnovers he thought gave the Grizzlies too many transition opportunities.
+Harden also had a triple-double Monday against Memphis of 43 points, 10 rebounds and 13 assists, but he was disappointed with nine turnovers he thought gave the Grizzlies too many transition opportunities.

 Including his 50-point game Dec.
 13 against the Lakers, Harden has scored at least 30 in 11 straight.

-Warriors coach Steve Kerr’s simple message about defending Harden, who went to the line 27 times Monday: “Don’t foul him!”
+Kerr’s simple message about defending Harden, who went to the line 27 times Monday: “Don’t foul him!”

 Harden shot five free throws in the first quarter Thursday and nine in all.